Cluster Feeding: What It Is, Why It Happens, and How to Get Through It

-Cluster feeding is when a baby wants to nurse in quick succession for a stretch of time — often for a few hours, typically in the evening, sometimes with only short breaks between sessions.
-It can feel relentless in the moment, and it's one of the most common reasons new parents worry they don't have enough milk.
-In nearly all cases, cluster feeding is a normal, healthy part of breastfeeding.
+Cluster feeding is when a baby wants to nurse in quick succession for a stretch of time — often for several hours, typically in the evening, sometimes with only short gaps between sessions.
+Those hours can feel relentless, and it is one of the most common reasons new parents worry they do not have enough milk.
+In nearly all cases, cluster feeding is a normal, healthy part of breastfeeding — and a sign the system is working.

 What Cluster Feeding Looks Like